Interested in a hands-on learning experience for developing LLM applications?

 4 468

 We’ll now move on to a multi-variate analysis of our variables and draw a correlation heat map from the DataExplorer library.
 The heatmap will enable us to find out the correlation between each variable.
 We are more interested in finding out the correlation between our predictor attributes with the target attribute default payment next month.
-The color scheme depicts the strength of correlation between 2 variables.
+The color scheme depicts the strength of the correlation between the 2 variables.

-This will be a simple way to quickly find out how much an impact a variable has on our final outcome.
+This will be a simple way to quickly find out how much of an impact a variable has on our final outcome.
 There are other ways as well to figure this out.

 plot_correlation(na.omit(data), maxcat = 5L)